 5.7.
 At the current time, it is understood that vehicle access is unlikely to be achieved via the existing Braye Road Industrial Estate due to a lack of access rights, so the most likely scenario is that the 5m wide residential access road to the north, opposite Braye Road Garage, will be utilised to access the site (Access A).
-If this access point is utilised, no vehicular through route to the rest of the industrial estate will be permitted in order to avoid the creation of a cut-through which may be used by drivers wishing to avoid the main Braye Road Industrial Estate junction.
-Given the nature of the light industrial uses proposed on site there is not expected to be a significant requirement for HGV access, however HGV access would likely need to be severely restricted from this access point due to road safety and traffic management issues arising from HGVs turning.
+This is also the preferred access of the Fire Service to ensure direct access in an emergency.